pithia-eu/system-info-collector/README.md

 # system-info-collector

-## Collect from various hosts information and create a csv file with all details
+## Collect system information from various hosts and create a csv file with all details

 ## Introduction